 Beginning at a slow pace will allow you to become physically fit without straining your body.
 Once you are in better shape, you can gradually do more strenuous activity.

 7) Q: How can I lose weight and then prevent gaining it back?

 - Set realistic weight loss goals, such as a one- to two-pound weight loss per week.
 Those who lose weight slowly, by eating less and exercising more, tend to lose weight progressively.
 Even a half pound weight loss per week would result in a 25-pound loss over one year.

-- Aim for at least five handfuls of fruits and vegetables per day.
+- Eat at least handfuls of nuts (like badam, acrut, etc) per day.

 - Do not skip meals.
 This slows down metabolism and can lead to increased hunger and binging.
 Four to five “mini-meals” regularly spaced throughout the day may help satisfy your hunger while keeping your weight under control.

-- Feel free to include planned, healthy snacks between meals if you find you struggle with physical hunger during the day.
-Some examples would be fat-free Greek yogurt, cottage cheese and fruit, vegetables and hummus, string cheese and fresh fruit, or a palm full of nuts.
+- Feel free to include some healthy snacks between meals if you are unable to deal with hunger during the day time.
+Some examples would be fat-free Greek yogurt, cottage cheese & fruit, vegetables, hummus, string cheese and fresh fruit, etc

-- Choose foods high in fiber, such as whole grain breads, cereals, pasta, rice, fruits, and vegetables.
-These foods will give you more chewing satisfaction, while the higher fiber content may make you feel fuller on fewer calories.
+- Choose foods high in fiber such as whole grain breads, cereals, pasta, rice, fruits and vegetables.
+These foods will make you chew more, while the higher fiber content may make you feel fuller on fewer calories.

 - To ensure that you are eating healthy, keep an accurate food journal.
 Write down everything you eat or drink.
-Be honest and accurate, otherwise the journal is not as helpful.
+Be honest and accurate otherwise the journal would be of no use.
 The food journal will help you learn about your eating habits and help you assess the food choices you are making.